shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 You may find it helpful to refer to the [Git Overview](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/guides/git.md).
 Feel free to use one of the Git Cheat Sheets to complete the Git survey.<br>

-There are 20 questions in this survey.
-Many of them can be answered with one Linux Git command, some of which are covered in other Lab 01 exercises.
-Other questions (such as the ones on branching and creating a new repo) have not previously been discussed (hint: refer to the Git Cheat Sheets and try to see if you can use the commands and implement each step in a test repo).
+There are 24 questions in this survey.
+Some questions cover Git commands that are used in other Lab 01 exercises, while other questions (such as the ones on branching and creating a new repo) have not previously been discussed (hint: refer to the Git Cheat Sheets and try to see if you can use the commands and implement each step in a test repo).
 Let the instructor know if anything is unclear.<br>

-* Part 1 (questions 1-6):
+* Part 1 (questions 1-8):
+  * Things to know before using Git and GitHub
   * Create a new GitHub repository (a remote repo)
   * Connect a remote repo with a local repo
   * Initialize a local repo as a Git repository
-* Part 2 (questions 7-13):
+* Part 2 (questions 9-15):
   * Check the status of your repo
   * Add and stage a commit
   * Push a commit from a local repo to a remote repo
-* Part 3 (questions 14-20):
+* Part 3 (questions 16-24):
   * Create a branch
   * Move between branches
   * Merge branches